Evelyn Waugh: Reception

 Of Waugh's early books, Decline and Fall was hailed by Arnold Bennett in the Evening Standard as "an uncompromising and brilliantly malicious satire".
 The critical reception of Vile Bodies two years later was even more enthusiastic, with Rebecca West predicting that Waugh was "destined to be the dazzling figure of his age".
 However, A Handful of Dust, later widely regarded as a masterpiece, received a more muted welcome from critics, despite the author's own high estimation of the work.
-The book's ending, with Tony Last condemned forever to read Dickens to his mad jungle captor, was thought by the critic Henry Yorke to reduce an otherwise believable book to "phantasy".
+Chapter VI, "Du Côté de Chez Todd", of A Handful of Dust, with Tony Last condemned forever to read Dickens to his mad jungle captor, was thought by the critic Henry Yorke to reduce an otherwise believable book to "phantasy".
 Cyril Connolly's first reaction to the book was that Waugh's powers were failing, an opinion that he later revised.

-In the latter 1930s, Waugh's inclination to Catholic and conservative polemics affected his standing with the general reading public.
+In the later 1930s, Waugh's inclination to Catholic and conservative polemics affected his standing with the general reading public.
 The Campion biography is said by David Wykes to be "so rigidly biased that it has no claims to make as history".
 The pro-fascist tone in parts of Waugh in Abyssinia offended readers and critics and prevented its publication in America.
 There was general relief among critics when Scoop, in 1938, indicated a return to Waugh's earlier comic style.
 Critics had begun to think that his wit had been displaced by partisanship and propaganda.

 Waugh maintained his reputation in 1942, with Put Out More Flags, which sold well despite wartime restrictions on paper and printing.
 Its public reception, however, did not compare with that accorded to Brideshead Revisited three years later, on both sides of the Atlantic.
 Bridesheads selection as the American Book of the Month swelled its US sales to an extent that dwarfed those in Britain, which was affected by paper shortages.
 Despite the public's enthusiasm, critical opinion was split.
 Brideshead's Catholic standpoint offended some critics who had greeted Waugh's earlier novels with warm praise.
-Its perceived snobbery and its deference to the aristocracy were attacked by, among others, Conor Cruise O'Brien who, in the Irish literary magazine The Bell, wrote of Waugh's "almost mystical veneration" for the upper classes.Patey, pp. 262–63 Fellow writer Rose Macaulay believed that Waugh's genius had been adversely affected by the intrusion of his right-wing partisan alter ego and that he had lost his detachment: "In art so naturally ironic and detached as his, this is a serious loss".Carpenter (ed.), p.
+Its perceived snobbery and its deference to the aristocracy were attacked by, among others, Conor Cruise O'Brien who, in the Irish literary magazine The Bell, wrote of Waugh's "almost mystical veneration" for the upper classes.Patey, pp. 262–263 Fellow writer Rose Macaulay believed that Waugh's genius had been adversely affected by the intrusion of his right-wing partisan alter ego and that he had lost his detachment: "In art so naturally ironic and detached as his, this is a serious loss".Carpenter (ed.), p.
 288 Conversely, the book was praised by Yorke, Graham Greene and, in glowing terms, by Harold Acton who was particularly impressed by its evocation of 1920s Oxford.
 In 1959, at the request of publishers Chapman and Hall and in some deference to his critics, Waugh revised the book and wrote in a preface: "I have modified the grosser passages but not obliterated them because they are an essential part of the book".